docker/docs/compose/compose-file/compose-versioning.md

 Compose does not take advantage of [networking](/compose/networking.md) when you use version 1: every container is placed on the default `bridge` network and is reachable from every other container at its IP address.
-You will need to use [links](compose-file-v1.md#links) to enable discovery between containers.
+You need to use [links](compose-file-v1.md#links) to enable discovery between containers.

 Example: